sanket0211/topic-modeling/subtask1/TfIdf/README.md

 ## TfIdf for getting topic clusters

-Please use the TfIdf.ipynb notebook for step-by-step method for extracting topic clusters
+Please use the TfIdf.ipynb notebook for step-by-step method for extracting topic clusters.

 ## Visualization of clusters with k=5